 Do not use a surface sealer where bonded finishes or waterproofing is scheduled.

-Bonded Concrete Topping Type S-

-Screed with straightedge floats, and finish to produce a smooth even surface.

-In the [primary,] [and final] clarifier[s] [tanks] install bonded concrete topping in accordance with the scraper mechanism supplier's printed instructions,

-Screed with a straightedge connected to the clarifier rake arm.

-Produce a smooth even surface throughout.

 Formed Surfaces

 General

-Provide a smooth form finish in accordance with CSA A23.1-14, Clause 7.7.3.6 - Smooth Form Finish [Consultant to confirm references], unless noted otherwise in the Contract Documents.
+Provide a smooth form finish in accordance with CSA A23.1-19, Clause 7.7.3.6 - Smooth Form Finish unless noted otherwise in the Contract Documents.

 Remove the face formwork as soon as practical in order to facilitate the repair of any surface defects.
 Surface defects include but are not limited to formwork tie holes, bugholes with a nominal diameter or depth greater than 6 mm, honeycomb and defective concrete, fins, projections, irregularities, offsets, spalled corners, and other defects.